Training - C1 - Transforming Organization Courses

 Effective Problem Solving and Decision Making (1 Day)

-- Use creative problem solving techniques to generate multiple solutions
+- Use tools and techniques to generate potential solutions to challenges.

 TRAINING HOURS: 6